openhivestack/node-sdk/packages/core/README.md

 You can now compile and run your `index.ts` file.
 Your agent will start an HTTP server on port `11100` and be ready to accept `task_request` messages for its `hello-world` capability.

+The agent will automatically load its configuration, including its cryptographic keys, from the `.hive.yml` file.

 ## Advanced Usage

 ### Integrating with Existing Frameworks